Trust-Machines/core-eng/relay-server/README.md

 ## Integration Test

-1. Start the server `cargo run --bit relay-server`
+1. Start the server `cargo run relay-server`
 2. Run `./test.sh` in another terminal.
 3. Close the server using `Ctrl+C`.